Home

 Everyone is welcome to attend the worship hour.
 It starts at 10:45 a.m.

 We broadcast Church live on youtube.com.
 Church will start at 10:45 AM.
 Go to youtube.com and search for "greeley sda".
 Click on the circle with the church picture.
-You may need to choose the "Videos" tab.
+You may need to choose the "Live" tab.

 OR click on the "Sermons" link in the menu selections above to access the services.
 (On a phone or tablet the menu selections will be in a button that looks like three bars at the top of the screen.)
+Select "Live" in the tabs.

 Weekly Church Meetings